rsmp-nordic/rsmp_core/rst/rsmp.rst

 Reading and writing data
 """"""""""""""""""""""""
-In RSMP it is recommended to split read/write operations in two different message types
+Read and write operations uses different message types in RSMP.

 Read operation
 ~~~~~~~~~~~~~~
-Status messages are recommended for read operations.
+Status messages are used for read operations.
 Read operations works
 as "Process value".

 Sequence for a read operation: